CkyBlue/ADT_Wise/README.md

-Run the command line version on browser: https://repl.it/@OverCky/ADT-Wise

 The command line version project requires the colorama library to work.
 Run it through CLI/main.py.
 It uses a clear screen function which only seems to work when running the program on a command line so it'll be best to